 A new year has started.
 2020 is here.
 It could be this year or any other.
 It is a new beginning.
 The very same new beginning we get every day and even every minute.
 We can choose to stop doing something or do something new.
-We can begin a diet, a new lifestyle or the pursuance of a new healthier habit.
-It is so important to understand that we are moving forward and that we are organized defining our need to keep it together or being in control.
-That control enables us the sense of value, belonging and presence.
-It can surely have a weigh on our emotional, mental state.
+We can begin a diet, a new lifestyle, or the pursuance of a new healthier habit.
+It is so important to understand that we are moving forward and that we are organized defining our need to keep it together or be in control.
+That control enables us a sense of value, belonging, and presence.
+It can surely have a weight on our emotional, and mental state.

-Let’s compare for a moment the organized room and desk to our every day though life and the closet to our deep inner self.
+Let’s compare for a moment the organized room and desk to our everyday thought life and the closet to our deep inner self.

 What do you see?